The campervan hire companies often have the problem that a

 There is a $250 booking deposit that will be

 reimbursed to you.
 The deposit will be charged to your credit card

-when you book the camper online.
+or debit card when you book the camper online.
 The deposit will be returned to

 you when you pick up the camper.
 Why?
 The camper company